-Under Walker’s leadership, the order broadened its mission to promote Black economic development through business ventures based at its headquarters in Richmond.
+Under Maggie Lena Walker’s leadership, the Independent Order of St. Luke broadened its mission to promote Black economic development through business ventures.
 At its peak in the mid-1920s, the IOSL had over 100,000 members in more than 20 states and an insurance fund of $8 million.

 Maggie Lena Walker